mayssn/finalproject/README.md

 * The .gitignore file

 -----
+### Research Question
+What is the impact of the COVID-19 virus on the stock market and can we infer any predictive analyses from existing data?

 ### Abstract
 This study looks into data of both confirmed COVID-19 cases and the S&P 500 (close) prices to generate descriptive analysis and attempt to make a predictive one.
 The descriptive analysis found different stages with